VedShh/BlueStampEngineeringProject/index.md

 ![TrainingRate](FinalTraining.png)

-**Figure 8: This is a picture of my finished training model and the training accurarcy.**
+**Figure 8: This is a picture of my finished training model and the training accuracy.**

-Once I was able to deploy my model then I coded the OLED as a progress bar.
-Where the user has to make certain movements to help them in their process of the shoulder rehabilitaion.
-As they do the movements (ex: 10 lateral raises, 10 arm circles, etc) a progess bar fills up as soon as they have done the excerise.
+Once I could deploy my model, I coded the OLED as a progress bar.
+The user has to make certain movements to help them in their process of shoulder rehabilitation.
+As they do the movements (ex: 10 lateral raises, 10 arm circles, etc) a progress bar fills up as soon as they have done the exercise.

 **Challenges:**
-I have faced many challenges during this final miletsone.
+I have faced many challenges during this final milestone.
 The first major one is when I realized that my model was not doing well in the testing data.
-As explained above, I had to restart my model and decided to classify the data in a more distinct way.
-I seperated the shoulder movements that had little to no overlap.
-I decided to do excerises because different excerises specifically target different parts of the shoulder so it would be the most efficient way to create the classes.
-When the classes and data overlap, your model can become innacurate.
+As explained above, I had to restart my model and decided to classify the data more distinctly.
+I separated the shoulder movements that had little to no overlap.
+I decided to do exercises because different exercises specifically target different parts of the shoulder so it would be the most efficient way to create the classes.
+When the classes and data overlap, your model can become inaccurate.

-The second major challenge that I faced was with deploying my code into arduino.
+The second major challenge that I faced was with deploying my code into Arduino.
+For some reason whenever I deployed my code from Edge Impulse onto the Arduino IDE it would misclassify the data as sometimes just guess.
+I tried to import many different versions of the code to see if one would work once I deployed it onto the Arduino.
+Eventually, my instructor and I figured out that my target device was not set to the Nano.
+Once I changed that, I deployed it onto the Arduino IDE and it worked!

 **What's next?**
 Now that I have finished my project I can start working on my modifications.
-Some ideas that I have so far is:
+Some ideas that I have so far are:
-- Connecting AI to my Arduino and giving live suggestions on the spot and then printing it out onto the OLED
+- Connecting AI to my Arduino giving live suggestions on the spot and then printing them out onto the OLED
-- Connecting the arduino to my phone and make a small app where I can display data and suggestions to
+- Connecting the Arduino to my phone and making a small app where I can display data and suggestions to

 <!--
 **Don't forget to replace the text below with the embedding for your milestone video.
 Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**